“Gender (Mis)Representations”: 2018 International Conference on Gender Studies

 New extended deadline for proposals: 24 September 2018

 Keynote Speaker: Prof. Vanessa Guignery, École Normale Supérieure de Lyon

 The Department of Foreign Language Education at Middle East Technical University is pleased to announce the call for its 24th British Novelists Conference, the theme of which is “Julian Barnes and His Work.”
 The conference will be held on 13-14 December, 2018 in Ankara, Turkey.

 We invite proposals for 20-minute presentations on any aspect of Julian Barnes’s work.
 Interdisciplinary and comparative approaches are also welcome.
 Selected papers may be considered for publication in a book volume.

-Please send abstracts of about 250 words to firstname.lastname@example.org by 3 September 2018.
+Please send abstracts of about 250 words to firstname.lastname@example.org by 24 September 2018 (new extended deadline).
 Please include your name, institutional affiliation and contact information in your submission.

 Further information about the conference and its venue can be found at http://www.britishnovelists.metu.edu.tr

 (posted 9 April 2018, updated 4 September 2018)